OpenPonk/openponk/repository/DynaCASE.package/DCModelObject.class/README.md

-A DCModelObject is the parent class to all diagram and element classes.
+A DCModelObject represent the model (semantics).
 Instance Variables
 	announcer:		<Object>